PatrickImperato/real-estate-unit-mix-extraction/README.md

 Extract structured unit mix data from unstructured apartment listing descriptions.

-This project demonstrates an applied NLP system that converts messy real estate listing text into structured data that can be used for financial modeling, underwriting, and portfolio analysis.
+This project demonstrates an applied NLP system that converts messy real estate listing text into structured data used for financial modeling, underwriting, and portfolio analysis.

-The repository focuses on the design of the NLP extraction system, including problem framing, dataset design, labeling strategy, modeling approach, and evaluation methodology.
+The repository focuses on problem framing, dataset design, labeling strategy, modeling approach, and evaluation methodology.

 The production system includes additional components that are intentionally not included here.